Monday, November 20, 2023

 Netflix, one of the most popular streaming services, is part of the Motion Picture Association, along with the five major film studios (Universal, Paramount, Warner Brothers, Disney, and Sony), so it’s not like Netflix original films get rated differently than movies released in theaters, and that makes sense, especially since many Netflix movies get released on the service and in theaters.
 But, a rating won’t stop a curious kid from logging into Netflix and clicking on a movie and watching it.
 So, what will?
 There’s a kids option for setting up a Netflix account, which limits what movies or shows can be viewed, but speaking from personal experience and many reliable accounts, not many people bother to do that, nor do they keep their login password private.
 Some parents let their kids make their own Netflix account and don’t even bother to check what they have been watching.
 You might have one user account for the whole household and be able to see what others have been checking out, but it’s easier than ever now for kids to watch whatever they want whenever they want without any restrictions.
 I know of twelve-year-olds who have watched the Jeffrey Dahmer series released on Netflix last year.
 Something like that would’ve probably put me in therapy had I seen it that young.

 One thing that hasn’t changed is this: it is ultimately up to the parents to be aware of what a movie or show is rated and make the final decision.
-I had friends growing up who were allowed to watching anything no matter what it was rated, which didn’t seem fair when I was a kid, but I look back on the way my mom and dad (mainly mom) navigated what was OK for me to watch and what wasn’t and decided when I was old enough for certain movies or able to make my own decisions about what to watch and I think they did a good job of keeping me from getting traumatized.
+I had friends growing up who were allowed to watch anything no matter what it was rated, which didn’t seem fair when I was a kid, but I look back on the way my mom and dad (mainly mom) navigated what was OK for me to watch and what wasn’t and decided when I was old enough for certain movies or able to make my own decisions about what to watch and I think they did a good job of keeping me from getting traumatized.
 It was also easier to do, I think, before streaming.
 Sometimes I don’t even know what a movie is rated on a streaming service until after I’ve started watching it.
 Videos (VHS and DVD and Blu-ray) would display the rating on the box as well as before the movie began and it was usually un-skippable on a DVD.
 It’s not that streaming services don’t show what something is rated, but it certainly isn’t in your face about it most of the time.

 Another complicating matter is how streaming has blended the worlds of television and film.
 TV ratings have never matched up with movie ratings, so if a movie was broadcast on TV, it might very well be a censored version depending on the rating, perhaps with coarse language removed or violence cut out.
 That used to seem annoying, but now I look back at the “TV edit” with a certain fondness.
 It’s almost a lost art in and of itself.
 I like that movies can now be more easily seen as they were originally intended to be seen without being censored, but at the same time there are now fewer options for how to see a movie because of streaming.
 I saw some of my favourite movies of all-time on TV for the first time, and usually they were at least censored for coarse language, which I didn’t think was so bad, but now I don’t even have cable and most kids probably aren’t growing up watching movies on TV either, they’re watching them through streaming.